metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest.md

 Required:

-- `role` (String) Specifies the role to select one or more replicas for backup.  - If no replica with the specified role exists, the backup task will fail.
+- `role` (String) Specifies the role to select one or more replicas for backup.- If no replica with the specified role exists, the backup task will fail.
 Special case: If there is only one replica in the cluster, it will be used for backup,  even if its role differs from the specified one.
 For example, if you specify backing up on a secondary replica, but the cluster is single-node  with only one primary replica, the primary will be used for backup.
-Future versions will address this special case using role priorities. - If multiple replicas satisfy the specified role, the choice ('Any' or 'All') will be made according to the 'strategy' field below.
+Future versions will address this special case using role priorities.- If multiple replicas satisfy the specified role, the choice ('Any' or 'All') will be made according to  the 'strategy' field below.

 Optional:

-- `account` (String) If 'backupPolicy.componentDefs' is set, this field is required to specify the system account name.
-This account must match one listed in 'componentDefinition.spec.systemAccounts[*].name'.
-The corresponding secret created by this account is used to connect to the database.
-If 'backupPolicy.componentDefRef' (a legacy and deprecated API) is set, the secret defined in 'clusterDefinition.spec.ConnectionCredential' is used instead.
+- `account` (String) If 'backupPolicy.componentDefs' is set, this field is required to specify the system account name.This account must match one listed in 'componentDefinition.spec.systemAccounts[*].name'.The corresponding secret created by this account is used to connect to the database.If 'backupPolicy.componentDefRef' (a legacy and deprecated API) is set, the secret defined in'clusterDefinition.spec.ConnectionCredential' is used instead.
 - `connection_credential` (Attributes) Specifies the connection credential to connect to the target database cluster. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--target--connection_credential))
-- `connection_credential_key` (Attributes) Specifies the keys of the connection credential secret defined in 'clusterDefinition.spec.ConnectionCredential'.
-It will be ignored when the 'account' is set. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--target--connection_credential_key))
+- `connection_credential_key` (Attributes) Specifies the keys of the connection credential secret defined in 'clusterDefinition.spec.ConnectionCredential'.It will be ignored when the 'account' is set. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--target--connection_credential_key))
-- `name` (String) Specifies a mandatory and unique identifier for each target when using the 'targets' field.
-The backup data for the current target is stored in a uniquely named subdirectory.
+- `name` (String) Specifies a mandatory and unique identifier for each target when using the 'targets' field.The backup data for the current target is stored in a uniquely named subdirectory.
 - `pod_selector` (Attributes) Used to find the target pod.
 The volumes of the target pod will be backed up. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--target--pod_selector))
 - `resources` (Attributes) Specifies the kubernetes resources to back up. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--target--resources))
 - `service_account_name` (String) Specifies the service account to run the backup workload.
-- `strategy` (String) Specifies the PodSelectionStrategy to use when multiple pods are selected for the backup target.
-Valid values are:  - Any: Selects any one pod that matches the labelsSelector. - All: Selects all pods that match the labelsSelector.
+- `strategy` (String) Specifies the PodSelectionStrategy to use when multiple pods areselected for the backup target.Valid values are:- Any: Selects any one pod that matches the labelsSelector.- All: Selects all pods that match the labelsSelector.

 <a id="nestedatt--spec--backup_policies--backup_methods--target--connection_credential"></a>
 ### Nested Schema for `spec.backup_policies.backup_methods.target.connection_credential`